watson/menu-string/README.md

   position in the menu
 - `selected` - An optional integer specifying which menu item should be selected by default (defaults to `0`)
+- `height` - Set menu max height (in rows).
+If set, the menu will maintain a viewport, only ever rendering that amout of menu items.
+  When moving the cursor up or down, the viewport will scroll to accommodate.

 An `item` object can have the following properties: